astronomer/docs/learn/airflow-executors-explained.md

 :::

-- Pool: Configurable in the Airflow UI and are used to limit the _parallelism_ on any particular set of tasks.
-You could use it to give some tasks priority over others, or to put a cap on execution for things like hitting a third party API that has rate limits on it, for example.
+- Pool: Configurable in the Airflow UI and used to limit the _parallelism_ on any particular set of tasks.
+You could use it to give some tasks priority over others, or to put a cap on execution for things like hitting a third-party API that has rate limits on it, for example.

 - `parsing_processes`: Determines how many linear scheduling processes the scheduler can handle in parallel at any given time.
 The default value is 2, but adjusting this number gives you some control over CPU usage - the higher the value, the more resources you'll need.